 Connections

-Save and reuse database and cloud storage credentials across your flows.
+Save and reuse database, cloud storage, and Kafka credentials across your flows.

 Connections store your credentials securely (passwords are encrypted via Secrets) so you can reference them by name in Database Reader, Database Writer, Cloud Storage Reader, and Cloud Storage Writer nodes without re-entering credentials each time.